 High-dose rate brachytherapy is not a widely disseminated procedure, and thus patients seeking this therapy may request access to an out-of-network facility.

 This policy was originally created in 2000 and was updated regularly with searches of the MEDLINE database.
-The most recent literature search was performed through April 2013.
+The most recent literature review was performed through May 26, 2014.
 The following is a summary of the key literature to date.

 An evidence-based approach to the analysis of data on the various treatment options for prostate cancer is problematic for the following reasons:

 - The lack of controlled clinical trials comparing various different treatment options in homogeneous groups of patients.
 Thus far, the only randomized comparisons of alternatives for managing early-stage prostate cancer compared active surveillance (watchful waiting) with radical prostatectomy,(1) and external beam radiation therapy (EBRT) with high-dose rate (HDR) brachytherapy or with EBRT alone.(2,3)

 - Similar trials are limited to compare surgery with radiation or to compare different methods of radiation.
 In a recent review of 2991 consecutive patients receiving a variety of therapies for localized prostate cancer, the authors concluded that it is still not possible to determine which of the treatment options leads to the best metastasis-free or overall survival (OS).
 Therefore, at the present time, there is no evidence-based criterion standard of treatment, which limits the ability to assess emerging approaches.(4)

 - The numerous patient variables, including tumor stage, size of tumor (ie, percent positive biopsy score), Gleason score, and prostate-specific antigen (PSA) level.